HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   sql_file="gradient_functions.sql"
 ) }}

-When prefixed versions of gradients (e.g., `-webkit-linear-gradient`) were included, the resulting graph looked basically the same as last year’s.
+When prefixed versions of gradients (e.g. `-webkit-linear-gradient`) were included, the resulting graph looked basically the same as last year’s.

 Some other things we found in analyzing gradient values: